Valerie · Retention · 6 min read

 Hi Maria — it's been about 8 weeks since you came in for the balayage with Jenna.
 We've got a fresh batch of toner in that should keep the highlights bright for the rest of summer.
 If you're due for a refresh, Jenna has Tuesday or Thursday afternoons open this week. — Sandra

 Specific (8 weeks, Jenna, balayage).
 References last visit.
 Offers concrete next step.
 Sounds like the owner wrote it on a Tuesday afternoon.
-Conversion rates on messages this specific run 15-30% in most verticals.
+Test that approach on a small, permissioned group; its conversion rate depends on the relationship, timing, offer, channel, and business.

 The case for personal at scale